IntersectMBO/plutus/plutus-metatheory/src/Builtin/Constant/Type.lagda.md

 ## Type constants

-We have six base types referred to as type constants:
+We have twelve base types referred to as type constants:

 ```
 data TyCon (Φ : Con) : Set where